cagecorn/dungeon-crawler-game/README.md

 Each dungeon floor now contains at least one **elite** monster.
 Elites boast higher stats and randomly receive an aura skill that benefits nearby allies.
 When an elite is revived as a mercenary, it keeps this aura skill.
 Elites appear with a purple glow and the "엘리트" prefix.

+### Loot

+Recipe scrolls may drop from monsters or appear in dungeons.
+Picking one up automatically adds the recipe to your known list.
+Duplicate scrolls are ignored once learned.

 ## Development

 Install dependencies with: